tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 8 - Industrial Automation and Jacobians.md

 ---

 ## Important of Industrial Automation
-1. **Improved Efficiency:** Can run 24/7, Can perform repetitive tasks with precision and c
+1. **Improved Efficiency:** Can run 24/7, Can perform repetitive tasks with precision and consistency
+2. **Enhanced Quality Control:** High accuracy and repeatability, consistent product quality, reduction in defects
+3. **Increased Productivity:** Can wo